PHOENIXCONTACT/MORYX-Framework/docs/migrations/v3_to_v4.md

 }
 ````

-Constructor for a `ModuleController`.
-This also includes further imports like `IDbContextManager`.
-(Beaware that the internal dependency injection within a module still uses castle and, hence, works with parameter injection)
+The constructor for a `ModuleController` uses constructor injection, this also includes further imports like `IDbContextManager`. **Beaware** that the internal dependency injection within a module, as well as dependenies to other facades within the module controller still use castle and, hence, work with property injection)

 ````cs
 public ModuleController(IModuleContainerFactory containerFactory, IConfigManager configManager, ILoggerFactory loggerFactory, IDbContextManager contextManager)